Locals ‘appalled’ after new Banksy in Suffolk defaced

-Locals ‘appalled’ after new Banksy defaced within days of appearing in Suffolk town
+Banksy: Locals ‘appalled’ after new artwork defaced within days of appearing in Suffolk town

 ‘We are naturally appalled that someone has chosen to behave in such a selfish and mindless way,’ statement says